-Rare photos of Jayalalithaa you may not have seen
+Rare photos of J. Jayalalithaa you may not have seen

-Tamil Nadu Chief Minister J Jayalalithaa died on December 5, 2016 after suffering from cardiac arrest.
-Here are some of the rare pictures of 'Amma' which you probably may not have seen
+Jayalalithaa, who was born in 1948 served five terms as the Chief Minister of Tamil Nadu for over fourteen years between 1991 and 2016

-Tamil Nadu Chief Minister J Jayalalithaa died on December 5, 2016 after suffering from cardiac arrest.
-Here are some of the rare pictures of 'Amma' which you probably may not have seen.
+Former Tamil Nadu Chief Minister J Jayalalithaa was born on February 24, 1948.
+On her 71st birth anniversary, here are some of the rare pictures of 'Amma' which you probably may not have seen.

 Mysore Governor VVGiri garlands Jayalalithaa at a program in Bengaluru.
 Pic/Twitter